 Every year at the beginning of the year our small but mighty team of four – Jon, Sienna, Silvia & Edu – self-organises a team retreat somewhere in a beautiful location around Jávea.
 Before Sun and Co. reopens in January, we always take a couple of days to talk about the plan for the new year at Sun and Co.: how we are going to take over the world, what we need to get there, and what we can do to continue to support both ourselves and our community.
 But, most importantly, we take time to hang out as a team and enjoy each other’s company outside of work.

-‘Don’t you guys see each other every day at Sun and Co. anyways?’ – you might (correctly) point out.
+‘Don’t you guys see each other every day at Sun and Co. anyway?’ – you might (correctly) point out.
 And you know what, yes, we do!
-So why is it so important that we make time for ourself as a team every year, even if that means putting together some extra work when we are, technically, still on holiday?
+So why is it so important that we make time for ourselves as a team every year, even if that means putting together some extra work when we are, technically, still on holiday?
 Let us explain.

 Sun and Co.’s Team Retreat 2020: The Agenda